DinoChiesa/Java-Selenium-EdgeDashboardSnapper/Readme.txt

-# Dashboard Snapper
+# Apigee Edge Dashboard Snapper sample tool

-This is a tool that posts a snapshot of an Apigee dashboard to a slack channel.
+This is a tool that screengrabs a snapshot of an Apigee Edge dashboard, then optionally posts it to a slack channel.

-This tool
+This tool:
 - drives a web browser to login to Edge,
 - navigates to a particular organization,
 - grabs a snapshot of the dashboard
-- and posts it to a slack channel of your choice.
+- and then optionally posts it to a slack channel of your choice.

 The tool depends on: